MadhavGarg98/S85_ecommerce/README.md

 ✅ Backend API Implementation
 - Created an endpoint to fetch and send all saved addresses of the user.
 - Ensured authentication and proper error handling.

+## Milestone 24: Order Summary Page 🛍️

+✅ Display Ordered Products
+- Listed all products the user is ordering.

+✅ Address Confirmation
+- Displayed the selected delivery address.

+✅ Cart Value Calculation
+- Showed the total value of the cart.

+✅ Place Order Button
+- Added a "Place Order" button at the bottom for final confirmation.